QENSlibrary/QENSmodels/examples/README.rst

 .. code-block:: console

-   conda create --name mynewenv python numpy scipy matplotlib jupyter
+   conda create --name mynewenv python numpy scipy matplotlib jupyter pandas

 Note that you can specify which version of ``Python``.
-For example, ``conda create --name mynewenv python=3.4 numpy scipy matplotlib jupyter`` to install ``Python`` version 3.4.
+For example, ``conda create --name mynewenv python=3.4 numpy scipy matplotlib jupyter pandas`` to install ``Python`` version 3.4.

 Then activate the environment and install the remaining packages